aitrenches/showluv-ai/streamlit/README.md

    - Upload a CSV file containing probabilistic energy forecasts.
    - View visualizations of the input data and results.
    - Receive detailed metrics, including Accuracy, Decisiveness, and Robustness.
-   - Access a dynamically generated chart based on the assessment.
+   - Access a dynamically generated chart based on Photreks assessment.

 2. **Django Backend**:
    - Processes uploaded CSV files and prepares them for Photrek's service.